tsosea2/CancerEmo/README.md

 ## Pre-training using MLM

 We also provide a short notebook at `mlm/csn_mlm.ipynb` to train BERT using mlm on additional data.
 You only need to create a file with a sentence per line, and fill its path in the notebook.
+After training, you can use the checkpoint in the main code.
 Unfortunately, we cannot provide the CSN forum, but one has permissions to crawl it.